-We wrote about its debut this summer, but the Bronx Zoo's Treetop Adventure and Nature Trek is home to NYC's newest — and one of its most exciting — ziplines.
+We wrote about its debut last year, but the Bronx Zoo's Treetop Adventure and Nature Trek is home to NYC's newest — and one of its most exciting — ziplines.
 (Actually, a pair of ziplines.)
 Spanning more than 400 feet in each direction, the ziplines travel 50 feet above the Bronx River, with the platform for the zip back even higher than the initial launch pad.
 (You zip across, then zip back.)
 The zipline is outfitted with dual, side-by-side lines for double the zipping fun.
 Additionally, each course of the Treetop Adventure does include a short zipline element in various forms, such as the boat zip, pictured above.
 Participants must be age seven or older, between 50 and 275 pounds, and able to reach 5’6″ from flat feet.
 Visitors can choose to do just the ropes course, just the zipline, or opt for a combo ticket to do it all.

 Bronx Zoo Treetop Adventure and Nature Trek